Manohar Malgonkar

-Manohar Malgonkar (Marathi: [12 July 1913- 14 June, 2010] [karwar district|was an Indian author of both fiction and nonfiction in the English language.
-He was also an army officer, a big game hunter, a civil servant, a mine owner and a farmer.
+Manohar Malgonkar (12 July 1913 – 14 June, 2010) was an Indian author of both fiction and nonfiction in the English language.
+He was also an army officer, big game hunter, civil servant, mine owner, and farmer.

 Life

-Malgonkar was born in Jagalbet village Karwar dist, near Londa in Belgaum district.
+Malgonkar was born in Jagalbet, near Londa in Belgaum district.
 From his maternal side, his great-grandfather had been governor of Gwalior State.
 He began his education in Belgaum.
 He later attended school in Dharwad and graduated from Mumbai University.
 After, he joined the army and rose to the rank of Lieutenant Colonel in the Maratha Light Infantry.
 He retired from service at the age of 39.
 He also stood for parliament.

-Most of that activity was during the build-up to Indian independence and its aftermath, often the settings for his works.
-The socio-historical milieux of those times form the backdrop of his novels, which are usually of action and adventure.
+Most of that activity took place during the build-up to Indian independence and its aftermath, which often serve as the settings for his works.
+The socio-historical milieu of that era forms the backdrop of his novels, which typically focus on action and adventure.
 He also wrote non-fiction, including biography and history.

-Malgonkar lived in a remote bungalow called 'Burbusa Bungalow' located at Jagalbet in Joida Taluk in Uttara Kannada District, Karnataka.
+Malgonkar lived in a remote bungalow called "Burbusa Bungalow" located at Jagalbet in Joida Taluk in Uttara Kannada District, Karnataka.
 His only child Suneeta, who was educated at the famous Lawrence School, Sanawar, died in 1998.